Ten Tips for a More Functional Sewing Space

 A large workspace (sewing desk and cutting table) can completely change your sewing hobby.
-I say this, because last week I bought this 60” x 30” cutting table and it is amazing.
+I say this, because last week I bought this 60” x 30” cutting table (with composite wood top) and it is amazing.
 As a beginner, I’m a total proponent of cutting your fabric wherever you need to.
 The floor, dining room table, or kitchen island are all fine options for getting the the job done.

 But a large dedicated cutting table will make your life so much easier.
 My new table is where I cut fabric for orders, where I pin my projects, and also where I place my laptop to read the pattern instructions.
 It’s the perfect height (37”) that I don’t have to bend over or strain to cut out fabric.
 It is heavenly.